ading2210/shimboot/README.md

 ## FAQ:

 #### I want to use a different Linux distribution.
 How can I do that?
 Using any Linux distro is possible, provided that you apply the [proper patches](https://github.com/ading2210/chromeos-systemd) to systemd and recompile it.
 Most distros have some sort of bootstrapping tool that allows you to install it to a directory on your host PC.
-Then, you can just pass that rootfs dir into `build.sh`.
+Then, you can just pass that rootfs directory into `patch_rootfs.sh` and `build.sh`.

-Debian Sid (the unstable rolling release version of Debian) is also supported if you just want newer packages, and you can install it by passing an argument to `build_rootfs.sh`:
+Debian Sid (the rolling release version of Debian) is also supported if you just want newer packages, and you can install it by passing an argument to `build_rootfs.sh`:
 ```bash
 sudo ./build_rootfs.sh data/rootfs unstable
 ```